-The company markets the anticancer agent Treakisym in Japan through its business partner, Eisai Co., Ltd. (TSE1: 4523) for the indications of refractory or relapsed low-grade non-Hodgkin's lymphoma (NHL) and mantle cell lymphoma (MCL).
+The company markets the anticancer agent Treakisym in Japan through its business partner, Eisai Co., Ltd. (TSE1: 4523) for the indications of refractory or relapsed low-grade non-Hodgkin's lymphoma (NHL) and mantle cell lymphoma (MCL), untreated low-grade NHL and MCL, and chronic lymphocytic leukemia (CLL).

-In Q1 FY12/17, sales of Treakisym based on the National Health Insurance (NHI) drug price grew 28.0% YoY, and accordingly product sales to Eisai increased 312.4%.
-In December 2016, SymBio obtained approval of an additional indication of Treakisym for untreated low-grade NHL and MCL.
-In Q1 FY12/17, just after receiving approval, sales of Treakisym sharply increased YoY.
+In 1H FY12/17, sales of Treakisym based on the National Health Insurance (NHI) drug price grew 42.9% YoY, and accordingly product sales to Eisai increased 44.6%.

-In addition to the above three approved indications, the company has filed an NDA for a fourth indication to help patients who need new treatments and maximize the value of the product.
-The company has completed phase III clinical trials for relapsed or refractory diffuse large B-cell lymphoma (DLBCL, or aggressive NHL).
-At the end of FY12/16, the company had said that it was considering an additional indication, and in Q1 FY12/17, in response to strong medical needs, was in consultation with the Pharmaceuticals and Medical Devices Agency and continues to discuss the path forward for approval.
+In addition to the above three approved indications, the company is working to gain approval for a fourth indication to help patients who need new treatments and maximize the value of the product.

+The company has completed phase II clinical trials for relapsed or refractory diffuse large B-cell lymphoma (DLBCL, or aggressive NHL).
+In response to strong medical needs, the company finished consultation with the Pharmaceuticals and Medical Devices Agency in June 2017 and announced on August 31, 2017 that it had commenced phase III clinical trials toward the addition of an indication, aiming to file an NDA in 2H 2019.

-Symbio is exploring further expansion of the Treakisym business by developing an oral formulation in addition to the injection currently under development or on sale to treat solid tumors and autoimmune diseases.
+SymBio is exploring further expansion of the Treakisym business by developing an oral formulation in addition to the injection currently under development or on sale to treat solid tumors and autoimmune diseases.